muninn-hall/muninn-hall.com-website/src/pages/index.md

 ## How to join?

-The process for joining Muninn Hall starts with a senior member of the homeserver staff passing vetting in https://matrix.to/#/#muninn-hall-screening:feline.support and that will open the door for the rest of the staff.
+The process for joining Muninn Hall starts with a senior member of the homeserver staff passing the screening in [#muninn-hall-screening:feline.support](https://matrix.to/#/muninn-hall-screening:feline.support).

-The most common way this is done is that the homeserver administrative team or moderation team is listed in the support record.
-They pass screening and then pull in the rest of their team as part of their staff.
+After that is done, the rest of the homeserver staff can be invited to the space.

+The easiest way to pass, is for the staff member to be listed in the [MSC1929 well-known/matrix/support](https://spec.matrix.org/v1.12/client-server-api/#getwell-knownmatrixsupport) record.

 ### Who qualifies?